WarSame/BeamItUp/README.md

 * Determine transfer fees when preparing transfer
 * Switch to a request-based flow
 * Make handling ethereum credentials easier with wallet files

-Todo:
-* Allow users to modify app account and ethereum accounts more
+* Allow users to modify ethereum accounts more

+TODO:
+* Abstraction of components
+* Separation into MVP
+* Testing

 Wishlist:
 * Transfers in CAD